Roomba: Sixth generation: 900 series

-The Roomba 980 was released in September 2015 and contains a new iAdapt 2.0 visual simultaneous localization and mapping (vSLAM) navigation system, which allows the robot to clean an entire level of a home more efficiently.
+The Roomba 980 was released in September 2015 and contains a new iAdapt 2.0 visual vSLAM navigation system, which allows the robot to clean an entire level of a home more efficiently.
 The 980 also features Wi-Fi connectivity and an iPhone and Android app.
 The Roomba 960 was released on August 4, 2016.
 As of 2017, 900 series users can receive detailed cleaning maps of their Roomba through the app.
 The maps show exact areas of clean and dirty spots in the home, allowing the Roomba to know where it needs to spend more time cleaning.
 However, the maps are not retained between cleaning runs.
 Each time the Roomba vacuums, it builds a new map from scratch.
 Push notifications of when the Roomba is finished cleaning are also a new feature.
 Integration to Amazon's Echo was also announced, launching in spring 2017.